The 'Legacies of Slavery' report

 This initial report highlights that there is more to explore and understand about our history.
 We are committed to supporting this work and building it into a rich and broad conversation with our community about restorative actions.

-As an initial step, this report will help inform a conversation to hear the full range of views about the representation of our history across campus, including names of buildings across our campus which bear names from those founding families and other associated organisations.
-It will draw on the experience from existing city-wide consultations about the Colston statue and independent recommendations on policy approaches.
-We will use the findings together with this initial research to inform decisions about the representation of the University's history across its campus and building names.
+This report has helped to inform a conversation to hear the full range of views about the representation of our history across campus, including names of buildings across our campus which bear names from those founding families and other associated organisations.

 The University of Bristol is a proud member of the Universities Studying Slavery consortium.